wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 The function $T$ can be written as:
 $T\begin{pmatrix} x \\ y \end{pmatrix} = \begin{pmatrix} 2 & 0 \\ 0 & 3 \end{pmatrix} \begin{pmatrix} x \\ y \end{pmatrix} = \begin{pmatrix} 2x \\ 3y \end{pmatrix}$
 ###### Non-Linear Vector Function
-A non-linear vector function is a function between two vector spaces that does not necessarily preserve vector addition and scalar multiplication.
+A non-linear vector function is a type Vector Transformation between two vector spaces that does not necessarily preserve vector addition and scalar multiplication.
 	Non-linear vector functions can involve more complex relationships between the input and output vectors.
 ###### Example of Non-Linear Vector Function
 Consider the non-linear vector function $F: \mathbb{R}^2 \to \mathbb{R}^2$ defined by: